 - Visit as many attractions as possible – With the All-Inclusive Pass option, the more attractions you visit, the more value you’ll get out of card.
 I recommend visiting no less than 2 (and probably 3) attractions each day that the card is in use.

 - Start early – When sightseeing in Barcelona, get an early start each day.
 That way, you can pack as many attractions in as possible.
 In general, starting early in the morning also helps you avoid crowds.

-How to Get the Go Barcelona Pass
+How to Get the Barcelona All-Inclusive Pass

-Go Barcelona Pass Review: The Verdict
+Go City: Barcelona All-Inclusive Pass Review – The Verdict

-However, for those who love sightseeing and want to visit all of Barcelona’s most popular spots, this pass could help you hit most of Barcelona’s highlights.
+With that said, if you don’t have a huge interest in entering the city’s many architectural attractions, you may wish to skip the pass altogether.
+However, for those who love sightseeing and want to visit many of Barcelona’s most popular spots, this pass could help you hit most of Barcelona’s highlights.
 Better yet, it can help you save money while doing it.

 Thanks so much for reading!
 Enjoy your trip to Barcelona, and – until next time – happy traveling!